charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

 - what are assertions in testing? also known as custom matchers?
 - what is a container in reference to testing using the testing library
 	- why do you need to destructure render in order to get it, and sometimes you do not?
+		- you access the container by destructure if you need compare a snapshot of the whole component. in earlier examples of vitest testing, only compared the heading, container is for comparing the whole component to make sure there isnt a side effect causing the component to render differently on subsequent re-renders
 ##### conventions of Vitest:
 - `describe()` test suite
 - `it()` test cases
 - `expect().toBe()` assertions

+##### conventions of React Testing Library:
+on rendering in order to queue: to Query are methods of selecting different elements in a rendered component. there are different ways you can query these rendered components, however there are specific guidelines on how you should do it:
+	- if you need query a specific element like a heading, button, form etc, use `screen` object as imported by: `import {render, screen} from "@testing-library/react"`
 ###### queries
 - methos that testing library gives you to find elements on the page. types of queries include:
 	- get: `getBy`